-Comprised of five cybersecurity badges that are in high demand, this micro-credential will not only prepare learners for how to identify, analyze, and implement security best practices but will also serve to close the ever-growing cybersecurity skills gaps in the industry.
+This microcredential, consisting of five highly sought-after cybersecurity badges, not only equips learners with the ability to identify, analyze, and implement security best practices but also helps to bridge the widening gap in cybersecurity skills in the industry.

 This Cybersecurity Analysis microcredential responds to industry needs and provides a new learning pathway for people interested in careers such as: